Neboer/mini_ipgw/README.md

 remember this: if you pass no username to the programme, the programme will login with default configure.

-If everything is ok, the programme will soon ask you for password.
+If everything is ok, the programme will soon ask you for the password.
 ```
 ipgw -u <username> -p|--password <password>
 ```